komietty/svelte-editor/README.md

 <img src="img/color.png" width=100%>

-You can check uuid of tab or frame
+You can check uuid of tab or frame, with `debug` option enabled.
 ```js
 debug.set(true);
 ```